 First of all, let’s begin before the shift even starts.

 Nurses should get plenty of sleep before work.

 Because nurses work in twelve-hour shifts, there is a good chance that their sleep schedule is a bit different than everyone else’s, especially the day or night before the shift.

 This is because they need to have enough energy to get through the shift.
 Before the shift, they should try to get 7 to 9 hours of uninterrupted sleep.

 It is also beneficial for nurses to pay specific attention to what they are eating before a shift to make sure they get the nutrients and calories they need to stay energized.

 Once again, their food schedule might be different than other people’s.

-Taking breaks, even short breaks are essential.
-Every moment a nurse is on the clock, they have to prepared for anything that comes up, which can be taxing.
+Taking breaks, even short breaks is essential.
+Every moment a nurse is on the clock, they have to be prepared for anything that comes up, which can be taxing.